-This gluten free tiramisu uses brewed beans and gluten-free ladyfingers to create an reminiscent Italian dish.
-It is the perfect dessert and everyone will be begging you for the recipe!
+This creamy and easy gluten free tiramisu uses brewed beans and gluten-free ladyfingers to create a reminiscent Italian dish.
+It is the perfect dessert that can be made in 15 minutes than the fridge does the rest.
+Everyone will be begging you for the recipe!
 Be sure to try our gluten free cannoli as well.

 Top tip: Brew up some cocoa beans and enjoy it along side your dessert for a truly new Italian experience.